rchutzz/spotify-music-player/README.md

 # Richard's Spotify Music Player
-This is a react app built to allow users to play their favorite music using Spotify's API through the oAuth 2.0 process.
+This is a intuitive and beautiful user interface allowing users to play their favorite music using Spotify's API through the oAuth 2.0 process.

 ## Visit deployed app
-You can visit the app at https://richard-spotify-backend.herokuapp.com/login which will re-direct you to https://richard-spotify-music-player.herokuapp.com/ with the authorization token in the URL to play any song you'd like in Spotify's database.
+You can visit the app at https://richard-spotify-backend.herokuapp.com/login which will re-direct you to https://richard-spotify-music-player.herokuapp.com/ with the authorization token in the URL to play any song you'd like in Spotify's database using my personal API key.

 ## Images
 ![alt text](images/fullscreen-example.png)